Our Curriculum Aims

 Abbot’s Way School's forward-thinking, bespoke curriculum has been carefully designed based on expert research and experience.

-'Learn to Thrive' equips our students with the subject knowledge and skill sets which they require in order to realise their personal ‘all round’ potential.
-Our blended learning approach to acquiring knowledge, together with an underpinning promotion of the acquisition of essential skills ensures that students learn and thrive, both pastorally and academically.
+'Learn to Thrive' equips our students with the subject knowledge and skill sets crucially required in order to realise their personal ‘all round’ potential.
+Our blended approach to learning, together with an underpinning promotion of the acquisition of essential skills ensures that students learn and consequently thrive, both pastorally and academically.

-Our key knowledge areas are delivered through learning sessions and Venture days:
+Our key knowledge areas are delivered through an 'All Embedded' provision, with engaging learning sessions across the week, and our exciting Venture programme woven through the term:

 English and Literacy